Takaya-Yamazato/IEICE-CS-edit/src/pages/index.md

 image: /img/home-jumbotron2.jpg
 heading: Journal information
 date: 2021-03-28
-description: Publishing online monthly (EB, JB and ComEX) and quartarly (Bplus), our journals are intereseted in the best research from across the field of communicaiton engineering.
-All editorial decisions are made by a team of top researchers.
+description: "Publishing online monthly (EB, JB, and ComEX) and quarterly (Bplus), our journals are interested in the best research from across the field of communication engineering.
+A team of top researchers makes all editorial decisions."
 eb:
   image: /img/trans_b.jpg
   text: The IEICE Transactions on Communications originates from the IEICE